Skip to content

 • Duplicate measurements per sample are averaged using either the mean or median.

-• The areas of molecular features detected in more than three samples are z-transformed.
+• Only molecular features detected in more than three samples are retained for correlation testing.

-• MIC values are converted to their reciprocals (1 / measurement) or left as zero if the concentration was zero, then z-transformed.
+• MIC values are converted to their reciprocals (1 / measurement) or left as zero if the concentration was zero.

-• Transformed feature areas and MIC values are correlated using Pearson correlation.
+• Feature areas and MIC values are correlated using one of the correlation methods (e.g. Pearson).

 • The resulting p-values are corrected for multiple hypothesis testing using a user-specified correction method (e.g. Bonferroni).

-• Features that exceed user-defined thresholds for both correlation coefficient and adjusted p-value are classified as bioactivity-associated.
+• Features that exceed user-defined thresholds for both correlation coefficient and adjusted p-value are classified as phenotype-associated.

 Limitations